Skip to main content

 The South Georgia Museum is located in Grytviken on the sub-Antarctic island of South Georgia.

-The church is a stunningly simple wooden building.
-It houses the original whalers’ library and also a number of plaques and memorials relating to Sir Ernest Shackleton and others people, and busts of station founder Captain Carl Anton Larsen and of Shackleton.
+The church is built of wood in typical Norwegian fashion.
+It houses the original whalers’ library and a number of plaques and memorials commemorating people related to South Georgia, including Sir Ernest Shackleton and a bust of whaling station founder Captain Carl Anton Larsen.

 The church is the only building at Grytviken that is still serving its original purpose.
 It undergone several restorations in recent years.
 The building is owned by the Government but managed by the museum team.